annakthrnlee/PyBer_Analysis/README.md

 <img width="1006" alt="Screen Shot 2022-06-05 at 1 10 50 PM" src="https://user-images.githubusercontent.com/104043438/172066644-2ff0fd1d-eb57-484a-83ec-3bee9d4b7e80.png">

-We can also view the same results by examining my pie chart which portrays the exact percentages of rides for each city type.
+You can also view the same results by examining my pie chart which portrays the exact percentages of rides for each city type.
+As you can see, urban cities consisted of 68.4% of all rides compared to suburban and urban cities which were far less.

 <img width="447" alt="Screen Shot 2022-06-05 at 1 14 32 PM" src="https://user-images.githubusercontent.com/104043438/172066848-e5e24e22-93e8-4a00-a922-6f37e0377880.png">

-As you can see, urban cities consisted of 68.4% of all rides compared to suburban and urban cities which were far less.

 My second analysis, #PyBer_Challenge* focuses on the total weekly fares for each city type.
 I portrayed my data using a line graph that provides V.Isualize information based on each city type and the amount of fares per month between January and May of 2019.
 See results below.